viterbox/software-eng-test/readme.md

 ## Bonus

-- Provide proper unit tests.
-- Add and enpoint to get the health status of the services
+- Write a API Gateway to monitor the status of services and be able to notify by the event bus in kafka or any other streaming process you have used, what service is failing.
 - Providing an online demo is welcomed, but not required.

 ## Good luck!